MACRA, Data, Payment Reform, Quality Improvement in the Spotlight at ACC CV Summit

 Remaining financially successful in an era of payment reform and establishing a thoughtful process for episodes of care management were also key components.
 “If you are working in a compensation model that is totally productivity driven, you are living on Fantasy Island,” noted Chad A. Hoyt, MD, FACC, speaking to a crowded room about designing teams for the best patient outcomes and financial viability.
 “Governance, culture and compensation each must be firing on all cylinders if we want our teams and systems to thrive,” he said.

-Keywords: Accreditation, American Heart Association, Delivery of Health Care, Electronic Health Records, Episode of Care, Leadership, Medicare, Medicare Access and CHIP Reauthorization Act of 2015, Motivation, Negotiating, Ownership, Patient Protection and Affordable Care Act, Physicians, Quality Improvement, CV Summit and Leadership Forum
+Keywords: Accreditation, American Heart Association, Delivery of Health Care, Electronic Health Records, Episode of Care, Leadership, Medicare, Medicare Access and CHIP Reauthorization Act of 2015, Motivation, Negotiating, Ownership, Patient Protection and Affordable Care Act, Physicians, Quality Improvement, CV Summit

 < Back to Listings